-- •122.
-In how many ways may we put k identical books onto n shelves if each shelf must get at least one book? - •123.
+\cdot 129.
+In how many ways may we put k identical books onto n shelves if each shelf must get at least one book?
+Online hint.

+- •130.
 A composition of the integer k into n parts is a list of n positive integers that add to k.
-How many compositions are there of an integer k into n parts? - → 124.
-Your answer in Problem 123 can be expressed as a binomial coefficient.
+How many compositions are there of an integer k into n parts?
+Online hint. - \rightarrow 131.
+Your answer in Problem 130 can be expressed as a binomial coefficient.
 This means it should be possible to interpret a composition as a subset of some set.
 Find a bijection between compositions of k into n parts and certain subsets of some set.
-Explain explicitly how to get the composition from the subset and the subset from the composition. - •125.
+Explain explicitly how to get the composition from the subset and the subset from the composition.
+Online hint. - ·132.
 Explain the connection between compositions of k into n parts and the problem of distributing k identical objects to n recipients so that each recipient gets at least one.